satyamd8/qrcode-generator/README.md

 # qrcode-generator
-a python qr code generator program
+a python qr code generator program with gui given an input URL, the program creates a QR code that links to the URL